hayo03/Dialogflow-CX-Start-Tutorial/README.md

 ## Editor:
 You can use gedit or [Visual studio code](https://code.visualstudio.com/download)
 ## Creating a webhook service using Python
 Create a folder and name it (e.g. webhook_service).
-Under this folder, we are going to create the following three files: webhook.py, API_manager.py, API_crendentials.json.
+Under this folder, we are going to create the following two files: webhook.py, API_crendentials.json.
 - webhook.py: it is the webhook service that will handele the requests sent from the agent and provide back a response.
 We are going to use Flask (a light-weight python web framework ) for creating a webhook.

 ```